belli29/furnitart/README.md

 - Customer

 1. I want to see only products I am interested in.
-I want to be able to filter and order them so that I can find the produt I really need
+I want to be able to filter and order them so that I can find the produt I really need.
-2. I want to be given the possiblity to choose the payment method and to get a small discount in case the purchase is not immediate (PayPal)
+2. I want to be given the possiblity to choose the payment method.
-3. I want to be informed if my items is shipped and I want to received shipping code in order to track it
+3. I want to be informed if my items are shipped and I want to recevei all relevant information about the shipping.
-4. I want to be informed before i buy a product if that is not delivarable to my place
+4. I want to be informed before I buy a product if that is not delivarable to my place.
-5. I want to have all my orders and preorders visible at a glance
+5. I want to have all my orders and preorders visible at a glance.
-6. I want to have info about shipment / "preorder upgrading to order" / preorder cancelled avaialable on the web but I also want to receive an email everytime something changes
+6. I want to be updated about any action taken on my order by email .

 - Seller

-1. I want to have an idea of how business is going and how much avaialable inventory I have at a glance
+1. I want to have an idea of how business is going and how much avaialable inventory I have at a glance.
 2. I want to offer to the user the possiblity to pay by Paypal.
-It is more convenient for me and I am ready to offer a discount on the grand total
+It is more convenient for me and I am ready to offer a discount on the grand total.
 3. I want to set different delivery rates depending on the delivery destination
 4. I want user to be automatically informed by email when I take any action on an order